• Skip to primary navigation

 2. Saute Vegetables: In the same pot, melt 1 tablespoon of butter.
 Add onions, celery, and carrots.
 Season lightly with salt and pepper.
 Saute until vegetables are tender, about 5-7 minutes.
 Add in the garlic during the last 30-60 seconds.

-6. Serve: Serve the soup warm in bowls with optional toppings like chives, oyster crackers, bacon bits, and sour cream.
+6. Serve: Serve the soup warm in bowls with optional toppings like chives or green onions, oyster crackers, bacon bits, and sour cream.
 If soup gets too thick, thin it out with more broth or milk.

 Freeze For Later: Cook and cool completely.
 Freeze in a freezer bag or freezer container(s).